Artemis918/accountcontrol/README.md

 ## History

-At first i just want to track where all my money is lost :-).
-After trying this with and good old Excel sheet i moved over to some JSP (Primefaces) and J2EE Stuff.
-Teh result was a more helpfull supervising tool with a little forecast, where i end up at the end of the year.
+At first, I just wanted to track, where all my money is lost :-).
+After trying this with and good old Excel sheet i moved over to some JSP (Primefaces) and J2EE stuff.
+The result was a more helpfull supervising tool with a little forecast, where I will end up at the end of the year.
 This works for me some years.

 But after all I was interrested in all the new stuff around there in the world and i was searching for a small project to try out all that fancy stuff with browsers and containers.
 So refactored my previous project.
-While reusing the database anid some small business code I ended up in completly rewriting the code.
+While reusing the database and some small business code I ended up in completly rewriting everything.

 ## Technologies